-- 3) No modification is allowed for the calculation required by this section as of the statement date unless the Domicilary Commissioner approves such modification as necessary to produce a reasonable result - C) Illustrative Application of the Standard Scenario to a Projection or Model Office.
-If the Conditional Tail Expectation Amount is determined based on a projection of an inforce prior to the statement date and/or by the use of a model office, which is a grouping of contracts into representative cells, then additional determinations of A3.1)B)2)(b) shall be performed on the prior inforce and/or the-model office.
+- 3) No modification is allowed for the calculation required by this section as of the statement date unless the Domiciliary Commissioner approves such modification as necessary to produce a reasonable result - C) Illustrative Application of the Standard Scenario to a Projection or Model Office.
+If the Conditional Tail Expectation Amount is determined based on a projection of an inforce prior to the statement date and/or by the use of a model office, which is a grouping of contracts into representative cells, then additional determinations of A3.1)B)2)(b) shall be performed on the prior inforce and/or model office.
 The calculations are for illustrative purposes to assist in validating the reasonableness of the projection and/or the model office.

-The following table identifies the Standard Scenario runs illustrative additional determinations required by this section using the Discount Rate, DR, as defined in A3.1)B)2)(b).
-The runs additional determinations required are based on how the Conditional Tail Expectation projection or Alternative Methodology is applied.
-For completeness, the table also includes the runs determinations required by sections A3.1)B)1) and A3.1)B)2)(b).
+The following table identifies the illustrative additional determinations required by this section using the Discount Rate, DR, as defined in A3.1)B)2)(b).
+The additional determinations required are based on how the Conditional Tail Expectation projection or Alternative Methodology is applied.
+For completeness, the table also includes the determinations required by sections A3.1)B)1) and A3.1)B)2)(b).

-- 1) Runs A and B in the table are required of for all companies by sections A3.1)B)1) and A3.1)B)2)(b) respectively.
-No additional runs determinations are required if a company's stochastic or alternative methodology result is calculated on individual contracts as of the statement date. - 2) A company that uses a model office as of the statement date to determine its stochastic or alternative methodology result must provide an additional determination for the model office based on the Discount Rate DR, Standard Scenario-run C. - 3) A company that uses a contract by contract listing of a prior inforce to determine its stochastic or alternative methodology with result PS and then projects requirements to the statement date with result S must provide an additional determination for the prior inforce based on the Discount Rate DR. Standard Scenario run D. - 4) A company that uses a model office of a prior inforce to determine its stochastic or alternative methodology requirements with result PM and then projects requirements to the statement date with result S must provide an additional determination for the prior model office based on the Discount Rate DR, Standard Scenario run E.
+- 1) Runs A and B in the table are required for all companies by sections A3.1)B)1) and A3.1)B)2)(b) respectively.
+No additional determinations are required if a company's stochastic or alternative methodology result is calculated on individual contracts as of the statement date. - 2) A company that uses a model office as of the statement date to determine its stochastic or alternative methodology result must provide an additional determination for the model office based on the Discount Rate DR, run C. - 3) A company that uses a contract by contract listing of a prior inforce to determine its stochastic or alternative methodology with result PS and then projects requirements to the statement date with result S must provide an additional determination for the prior inforce based on the Discount Rate DR, run D. - 4) A company that uses a model office of a prior inforce to determine its stochastic or alternative methodology requirements with result PM and then projects requirements to the statement date with result S must provide an additional determination for the prior model office based on the Discount Rate DR, run E.

-Validation Measures Standard Scenario Run Guideline Variations Model Office Projection Projection of Prior Inforce A. Valuation on the statement date on inforce contracts with discount rates equal to AFIR None None None B. Valuation on the statement date on inforce contracts with discount rate DR None None None C. Valuation on the statement date on the model office with discount rate DR If minimal impactnot material to model office validation B/C compare to 1.00 None D. Valuation on a prior inforce date on prior inforce contracts with discount rate DR If minimal impactnot material to projection validation None B/D - S/PS compare to 0 E. Valuation on a prior inforce date on a model office with discount rate DR If minimal impactnot material to model office or projection validation.
+Validation Measures Standard Scenario Run Guideline Variations Model Office Projection Projection of Prior Inforce A. Valuation on the statement date on inforce contracts with discount rates equal to AFIR None None None B. Valuation on the statement date on inforce contracts with discount rate DR None None None C. Valuation on the statement date on the model office with discount rate DR If not material to model office validation B/C compare to 1.00 None D. Valuation on a prior inforce date on prior inforce contracts with discount rate DR If not material to projection validation None B/D - S/PS compare to 0 E. Valuation on a prior inforce date on a model office with discount rate DR If not material to model office or projection validation.
 (B/E - S/PM) compare to 0

 Modification of the requirements in section A3.3) when applied to a prior inforce or a model office is permitted if such modification facilitates validating the projection of inforce or the model office.
-All such modifications should be documented.-No modification is allowed for the calculation required in A3.1)B) as of the statement date unless the Domiciliary Commissioner approves such modification as necessary to produce a reasonable result.
+All such modifications should be documented.